lda16/GRID_Host_Interface_V1/README.md

 # User interface on host PC for GRID program, version 1.
-Greeting!
+Greetings!